 In this, case amino acid therapy should not be initiated until these medications are discontinued (based on the work of Marty Hinz, MD and Alvin Stein, MD).
 We will work with a person’s neurologist and/or prescribing physician to help make this transition as easy as possible.
 Generally, medications used for Parkinson’s disease will be taken through bedtime and the amino acids will be started the following morning.
-It usually takes 1-3 weeks to get a person that had been taking medications to help with symptoms of Parkinson’s disease back to a similar level of functioning using the amino acids.
+It usually takes 1-3 weeks to get a person that had been taking medications to help with Parkinson’s disease-like symptoms get back to a similar level of functioning using the amino acids.
 Thereafter, most people experience significant improvements in their overall physical and mental abilities.

 What are common side effects when using amino acid therapy?

 Generally, there are very few side effects experienced when using amino acid therapy.
 However, a common side effect is nausea and/or gastrointestinal upset.
 This usually occurs due to an imbalance between serotonin and dopamine.
 Nausea and/or GI upset are resolved by modifying the amino acid dosing.